 Writing for the Antares Nexus and the Warlord Newsletter

 One of the main things we are interested in are player showcases – your own armies and paint schemes – and that continues to be something we’d love to show more of on the Nexus.
-In nthe past we’ve also coupled these with themed armies, where the background or reasoning for a paint scheme has been highlighted (see Ian Ackerman’s 66th Isorian Nomads and Georg Malter’s Algoryn, for example).
-And, of course, we regularly feature painting guides such as Matt Schreiber’s ‘Let’s Build’ assembly videos, as well as terrain or scratch-building guides such as Wayne Clayton’s starship.
-We’ve also published on the Nexus the best scenarios from the scenario competition late 2016-2017 and incorporated player advice with hints and tips from Rick Priestley and Tim Bancroft into the Rules Insights tactical articles.
+In the past we’ve also coupled these with themed armies, where the background or reasoning for a paint scheme has been highlighted (see Ian Ackerman’s 66th Isorian Nomads and Georg Malter’s Algoryn, for example).

 If you have a specific idea in any of these areas, focused on a local force or your planet/system/house/clan/guild… then do get in touch with us via the Nexus administrator, firstname.lastname@example.org.
 Let us know what you’d like to write about and give us some photo’s of your forces to support it (if appropriate).
 Before doing so, we strongly recommend you read the Antares Submissions Guide to make it easier for both you and us.
 For example, there is no need to have complex formatting or to send in PDFs as it makes it much harder for us to handle.

-Very often articles will be highlighted in the Warlord newsletters, as well.
+Very often articles will be highlighted in the Warlord newsletters, as well, and the new community site is also looking for articles of 500-700 words with photos.

 Out Nexus IMTel editors may ask submitters to modify their articles, or will help submitters to do so, but very often the changes request for themed forces, showcase articles and similar are minor or, frankly, non-existent!
 Very occasionally we have to turn down an article, but it’s normally because it tries to add or impose something new into the whole Antarean universe and, occasionally, because it doesn’t match where we see the universe going.
 However, there is an opportunity for such articles as Personal Shards…